IrinaStatsLab/Awesome-CGM/README.md

   * This study was done on an animal model, specifically pigs, in order to study sensor placement and the corresponding effects on CGM data.
 In order to simulate meals, glucose infusions were given to non-diabetic, anesthetized pigs through IV.
   * Found by Elizabeth Chun.
 Uploaded by Elizabeth Chun.

-Click [here](https://github.com/irinagain/Awesome-CGM/wiki) to see a table of our data set collection along with additional information for each study.